Construction Estimating: What Is It & Why Is It Important?

 Accuracy in Construction Estimating Is Essential to a Project’s Success

-Construction estimating has come a long way in the past few decades.
-Estimators have traded in their pencils and calculators for software, making a paperless process an achievable objective.
-However, there’s still considerable room for improvement since only 31% of today’s construction projects come within 10% of their original budget.
+Over time, construction estimators have traded in their pencils and calculators for software, making a paperless process an achievable objective.
+While construction estimating has definitely come a long way in the past few decades, there’s still considerable room for improvement since only 31% of today’s construction projects come within 10% of their original budget.

-Given how rapidly estimating is evolving, it might be prudent to ask: what exactly is construction estimating now?
-At its most basic level, construction estimating is the process of predicting the cost of building a physical structure.
-But predicting the cost of a structure is just the start of a complex process.
-Construction estimates need to be accurate because profit margins are typically razor-thin in the industry, so even a slight miscalculation on costs can determine whether a contractor makes or loses money on a project.
-For these reasons, successful construction projects include multiple cost estimation phases with varying degrees of scope and accuracy.
-This process is highly detailed and requires a specialist with the extensive training and experience needed to develop reliable cost estimates.
+The construction estimating process is highly detailed and requires a specialist with the extensive training and experience needed to develop reliable cost estimates.
 In this post, we take a closer look at construction estimating by examining who performs cost estimates during a construction project, why it’s so important to achieve an accurate assessment, and what are the key components and levels of construction estimating.

 It’s now even becoming common for contractors to review multiple cost estimates from independent estimators, allowing each estimate to serve as a check on the others.
 Employing this strategy allows contractors to more accurately predict costs, especially on large projects.
 Ultimately, by keeping all parties focused on delivering a project on time and under budget, accurate cost estimates help to prevent builders from losing money and customers from overpaying.